 Coastal ownership comes with specific due diligence.
 Many parcels on the island sit in FEMA flood zones, and lenders typically require flood insurance in those areas.
 Wind or hurricane coverage is also essential for most island properties.
 Before you make an offer, request an elevation certificate, current flood and wind quotes, and the history of any seawall or bulkhead if the property is waterfront.
 For a practical starting point, review this local guide to coastal due diligence on flood zones, elevation, and insurance.

 When storms approach, residents follow standard coastal prep: secure outdoor items, test generators, confirm shutter operation, and watch official advisories.
-Your insurance carrier and local vendor network can help you design a simple checklist for your home type.
+Our insurance carrier and local vendor networks can help you design a simple checklist for your home type.

 Short-term rentals and taxes

-If you plan to rent your home for less than six months at a time, you will need to register and collect taxes.
-Indian River County levies a Tourist Development Tax on transient rentals.
-The current county rate is 5 percent and is separate from state sales and transient taxes.
-Owners are responsible for registration and remittance even if a platform collects some taxes for you.
-Start with the county’s official Tourist Development Tax guidance, and always confirm any HOA or condo restrictions before you buy.
+If you plan to rent for less than six months in Vero Beach, you should be prepared to pay taxes.
+Indian River County levies a Tourist Development Tax on short-term rentals.
+The current rate is 11% of the gross rental amount.
+Start with the county’s official Tourist Development Tax guidance, and always confirm any HOA or condo restrictions before you enter into a new rental agreement.

 Ongoing costs and local services